-Treating an addiction is far more complex than treating physical dependence since addiction typically has a variety of underlying causes and contributors, such as genetic disposition, stress, mental illness, trauma or a dysfunctional family system.
+Treating addiction is far more complex than treating physical dependence since addiction typically has a variety of underlying causes and contributors, such as genetic disposition, stress, mental illness, trauma or a dysfunctional family system.

 Treatment plans are highly individualized and draw on a woman’s strengths, cultural beliefs, preferences and other factors to ensure it’s a plan that will best help her achieve long-term successful recovery.

 Addiction treatment delves into the underlying causes through a variety of psychotherapies, or “talk” therapies.
-Cognitive behavioral therapy is the most commonly used and successful therapy and involves helping clients identify thought patterns, attitudes, ideas and behaviors that are unhealthy and self-destructive.
+Cognitive-behavioral therapy is the most commonly used and successful therapy and involves helping clients identify thought patterns, attitudes, ideas and behaviors that are unhealthy and self-destructive.
 Through group and individual therapy sessions, they learn to replace these unhealthy thoughts and behaviors with healthier ways of thinking and behaving.

 Clients in a treatment setting develop an arsenal of skills, strategies and techniques to help them cope with triggers and high-risk situations that can quickly lead to relapse.
 Family therapy is a major part of treatment.
-This approach helps families learn healthier ways of communicating and repair damaged trust and broken relationships.
+This approach helps families learn healthier ways of communicating and repairing damaged trust and broken relationships.

 An educational component of treatment helps clients understand the mechanics of addiction, dependence, lapse and relapse so that they’re fully aware of how lapses occur and how these can lead to a relapse of the addiction, which is characterized once again by compulsive drug abuse despite negative consequences.